blockchainsllc/in3-docs/docs/api-solidity.md

 * _weight `uint64`: the amount of requests per second the node is able to handle
 * _additionalDeposit `uint`: additional deposit in supported erc20 tokens

+#### maxDepositFirstYear
+Returns the current maximum amount of deposit allowed for registering or updating a node

+**Return Parameters:**
+* `uint` the maximum amount of tokens

+#### minDeposit
+Returns the current minimal amount of deposit required for registering a new node

+**Return Parameters:**
+* `uint` the minimal amount of tokens needed for registering a new node

 #### supportedToken
 Returns the current supported ERC20 token-address